SecOpsPete/active-directory-labs/active-directory-detection-lab/README.md

   - `SecOps-Remote-Desktop` — added to the client’s **Remote Desktop Users** local group so I could RDP without full admin rights.

 **Note:**
 Creating distinct accounts and assigning RDP rights by group ensures Splunk logs show the *who* and *how* behind logon events.
-It also mirrors real enterprises where access is role-based, not just handed out via local admin.
+It also mirrors real enterprises where access is role-based.

 ---